EU set to add first companies to Russia sanctions list

 The EU has so far imposed asset freezes and visa bans on 48 Russians and Ukrainians over Moscow's annexation of Crimea but it will be the first time the 28-nation bloc has targeted companies.

 The new list will include two Crimean firms active in the energy sector, one EU diplomat said.
-Other diplomats said four or five Crimean companies or organisations would be targeted.
+Other diplomats said four or five Crimean companies or organizations would be targeted.

 The final decision on extra sanctions will only be taken by EU foreign ministers on Monday, taking account of developments over the weekend when pro-Russian separatists plan to hold an independence referendum in eastern Ukraine, the diplomats said.